-- 5.1 The School buildings are open to Sixth Formers from 8am for all pupils from 8.30am.
-They are dismissed from the School at 3.35pm.
-Pupils are not supervised outside of these core school hours on the School's site unless they are involved in an organised extra-curricular activity or parents have been notified that their attendance is required. - 5.2 Pupils must arrive at School by 8.40am in order to ensure that they are in their form rooms ready for morning registration at 8.45am.

-- 5.3 Pupils must be in their form rooms ready for afternoon registration at the published time for their respective year group each day.
+- 5.1 The School Buildings are open to pupils from 8.30am, with the Dining hall opening earlier for breakfast.
+Pupils are dismissed from the School at 3.35pm.
+Pupils are not supervised outside of these core school hours on the School's site unless they are involved in an organised extra-curricular activity or parents have been notified that their attendance is required. - 5.2 Pupils must arrive at School by 8.40am in order to ensure that they are in their form rooms ready for morning registration at 8.45am. - Pupils must be in their form rooms ready for afternoon registration at the published time for their respective year group each day.
 Registration normally begins at either 1.40pm or 2pm on Mondays, Tuesdays and Thursdays (depending upon year group), and starts at 1.40pm for everyone on Wednesdays and Fridays.
-The register is taken five minutes after the start time for afternoon registration. - 5.4 If a pupil arrives late to his form room after the register has already been taken, the teacher will record his arrival in the register as late. - 5.5 If a pupil misses the morning registration session completely, he must sign in in an agreed central location in the School's Main Building, stating the reason for his lateness. - 5.6 At 9:30am, parents will be sent a text to confirm their son's absence and ascertain a reason if no notification has been provided.
-Parents can reply to this text message directly or they can email absence@qebarnet.co.uk or leave a voicemail on Option 1 of the School's main system. - 5.7 Where pupils are attending an assembly in the afternoon, teachers will usually take the register in their form room before gathering in the assembly hall. - 5.8 Subject teachers are required to record attendance and punctuality at the start of each lesson, using the SIMS registration app, and this information is centrally monitored throughout the day to quickly identify any pupil that should go missing. - 5.9 Sixth Formers who have free periods in the afternoons may leave the School premises temporarily or leave for the day, but must nevertheless be present at School for both morning and afternoon registration (unless they have prior permission from their Head of Year). - 5.10 Boys who have attended one or both periods of daily registration but who are leaving School early must sign out in the agreed central location, stating the reason for their early departure, which must have been authorised in advance.
+The register is taken five minutes after the start time for afternoon registration. - 5.4 If a pupil arrives late to his form room after the register has already been taken, the teacher will record his arrival in the register as late. - 5.5 If a pupil misses the morning registration session completely, he must sign in an agreed central location in the School's Main Building, stating the reason for his lateness. - 5.6 At 9:30am, parents will be sent a text to confirm their son's absence and ascertain a reason if no notification has been provided.
+Parents can reply to this text message directly or they can email absence@qebarnet.co.uk or leave a voicemail on Option 1 of the School's main system. - 5.7 For pupils identified as persistently absent or late, their Form Tutor or Head of Year may follow up directly with their parents to investigate their whereabouts and the reason for absence.
+This may involve encouraging the pupil to make their way into School, where the reason for absence is not considered to be strong, and/or considering ways to avoid being late. - 5.8 Where pupils are attending an assembly in the afternoon, teachers will usually take the register in their form room before gathering in the assembly hall.